 1. The Bill Long Foundation (BLF) is a membership-powered community foundation that gives grants to support projects and activities in Oberlin that address basic human needs or enrich cultural life.
 Membership in the foundation is open to all.
 Members elect volunteer trustees who manage all operations and award grants based on the vote of members attending the annual meeting.

 2. The trustees reviewed all grant applications for completeness and considered to what extent each application aligns with the BLF mission statement.
-In most years there are a few applications that are incomplete or do not align with our mission statement, with the result that they do not make the final cut; that was true again this year.
+In most years there are a few applications that are incomplete or do not align with our mission statement or are withdrawn.
+Such applications do not make the final cut for consideration at the membership meeting; that was true again this year.

-3. The trustees considered the BLF’s financial situation (primarily our investments with Lesjak Planning and BLF members’ donations, as well as current market trends and our financial advisor’s advice) in order to determine how much total money to recommend be awarded at this year’s annual meeting.
+3. The trustees considered the BLF’s financial situation (primarily our investments with Lesjak Planning and BLF members’ donations, as well as current market trends and our financial advisor’s recommendations) in the context of expected changes in national and state funding.
+Determining the grant recommendations for this year’s annual meeting entailed:

-4. The trustees determined how to divide the recommended total (this year $43,660) among the qualifying grant applications (this year 20 applications requesting $67,665).
+4. The trustees determined how to divide the recommended $41,802 among the qualifying grant applications (this year 20 applicants requested $64,059).
 Our decisions were guided primarily by three factors:

-i) To what extent was the proposed project beneficial to Oberlin residents.
+i) The extent to which the project will benefit Oberlin residents.

-ii) The relative sizes of the applicant organizations and the resources available to them from other sources.
+ii) The size of the applicant organization and the support available to them from other sources.

 iii) The extent to which the project focuses on high priority community needs.